JCluzet/42_EXAM/README.md

 ![Capture d’écran 2022-03-28 à 15 22 28](https://user-images.githubusercontent.com/55356071/160407160-0bd035f9-c5b4-43e1-9c35-92556519eac3.png)

+# ❤️ Disclaimer for 42 staff :

+This project is not identical to the proposed exams and does not reflect your exams at 42.
+It is only meant to help 42 students to revise some exercises found on Github.
+It works simply by doing a DIFF on both versions.
+All the subjects have been found on the Github 42-exam-miner.

+This project has been created with the sole of helping students understand their mistakes and improve herself, if it does not go in this direction I am ready to make changes on it.

 ## ⚠️ This project is available on MAC and LINUX (the real exam will be on Linux)
 ###     ➡ On Linux, 42_EXAM is on beta, please report any bugs